iconify/website/docs/design/figma/update-2024-attempt2.md

 ## Replacing icons

-If you have selected a layer that contains icon, which was previously imported with plugin, you will see an option to replace that icon.
+If you have selected a layer that contains icon, which was previously imported with plugin, you will see an option to replace that icon (icon with left/right arrows on screenshot below).

 Option to replace icon already existed in the previous version of the plugin, but now it has been redesigned.